ofiwg/libfabric/man/fi_cm.3.md

 on the peer system is able to notify the local endpoint that the connection has been aborted.

+## fi_close

+Fi_close is used to disassociate an endpoint from a multicast group and close all resources associated with the group.
+Fi_close must be called on all multicast groups that an endpoint joins.

 ## fi_setname

 The fi_setname call may be used to modify or assign the address of the